In Pennsylvania, Biden showcases aid to small businesses

 The visit to Smith Flooring was meant to drive home that point.
 The business saw revenue fall about 20% during the pandemic.
 It recently qualified for a federal Paycheck Protection Program loan during a two-week window in which the Biden administration focused the program exclusively on helping businesses with 20 or fewer employees.

-Smith Flooring had 23 employees during peak times but currently is employing 12 workers.
-It is using the loan to help retain workers and upgrade technology.
-Borrowers are eligible for forgiveness if they meet certain requirements, including devoting at least 60% of the proceeds to payroll expenses.

-Harris, meanwhile, held a virtual chat with the operators of a Fort Lupton, Colorado, vaccine clinic and also met with small-business owners in Denver, including the owner of small chain of empanada shops in the city.
+Harris also held a virtual chat with the operators of a Fort Lupton, Colorado, vaccine clinic.

 The second day of the vice president's tour to publicize the virus relief was disrupted because of a mechanical issue with the government plane that flew the vice president to Las Vegas and Los Angeles on Monday.
 A smaller backup plane was sent to fly her to Denver, relegating most of her staff, Secret Service and a small group of reporters to fly on a cavernous cargo plane.